python-sge/sge/doc-src/pong_better.rst

 Loading the Sounds
 ------------------

-Sounds in the SGE are stored in :class:`sge.Sound` objects.
+Sounds in the SGE are stored in :class:`sge.snd.Sound` objects.
 As the only argument, indicate the full path to the file.
 There are two ways to indicate the path: using the current working directory as a base, and using the directory of pong.py as a base.
 Both of methods require the :mod:`os` module, so be sure to add this to your list of imports.